Danielle Collins: 2009–2012: ITF Tour

-2013–2017: WTA Tour debut and turning professional
+2013–2017: WTA Tour debut, turning pro

 She did not play any professional matches in 2013 and 2015 while she was playing college tennis at Virginia.

-Collins made her WTA Tour main-draw debut as a wildcard at the 2014 US Open in the Arthur Ashe Stadium, where she forced second seed Simona Halep to a third-setter in the first round.
+Collins made her WTA Tour main-draw debut as a wildcard player at the 2014 US Open in the Arthur Ashe Stadium, where she forced second seed Simona Halep to a third-setter in the first round.

 In mid-2016, she turned fully professional.
 During her time on the ITF Circuit, she won four singles titles.

 2018: Breakthrough and top 50

-Collins started the year reaching the final round of qualifying at the Australian Open before being outclassed by Denisa Allertová, in two sets.
+Collins started the year reaching the final round of qualifying at the Australian Open, before being outclassed by Denisa Allertová, in two sets.

-However, she received a wildcard at the WTA 125 tournament at Newport Beach, and claimed the title there, which saw her rise to a career-high ranking of No. 120 at that time.
+However, she received a wildcard at the WTA 125 tournament at Newport Beach and claimed the title there, which saw her rise to a career-high ranking of No. 120 at that time.

 Another impressive run at another WTA 125 tournament, this time in Indian Wells, saw her reach the quarterfinals and thus earn a wildcard for the Indian Wells Open, a Premier Mandatory tournament that also takes place there.
-There, she won her first ever WTA Tour match against compatriot Taylor Townsend, before beating world No. 14, Madison Keys, in straight sets, followed by a victory over Sofya Zhuk.
-Although her run ended in the fourth round to former world No. 6, Carla Suárez Navarro, Collins made her top-100 debut, jumping from No. 117 to 93.
+There, she won her first WTA Tour match, defeating compatriot Taylor Townsend, before beating world No. 14, Madison Keys, in straight sets, followed by a victory over Sofya Zhuk.
+Although her run ended in the fourth round against former world No. 6, Carla Suárez Navarro, Collins made her top-100 debut, jumping from No. 117 to 93.

-Getting through the qualifying rounds at the Miami Open, Collins beat world No. 37, Irina-Camelia Begu, in straight sets before upsetting two-time major semifinalist CoCo Vandeweghe, in three sets.
+Getting through the qualifying rounds at the Miami Open, Collins beat world No. 37, Irina-Camelia Begu, in straight sets, before upsetting two-time major semifinalist CoCo Vandeweghe, in three sets.
 Victories over Donna Vekić and Monica Puig followed, before she earned the biggest victory of her career, beating her idol, former world No. 1 and seven-time Grand Slam champion, Venus Williams, who was the eighth-ranked player coming into their encounter.
-With this win she became the first qualifier ever to reach the semifinals at the Miami Open.
+With this win, she became the first qualifier ever to reach the semifinals at the Miami Open.
 She then faced sixth-seeded Jeļena Ostapenko and lost in straight sets, despite having a set point in the first set.
 After making it to the quarterfinals in Monterrey, Collins broke into the top 50 for the first time.

-Collins only won back-to-back main-draw matches at two other tournaments the rest of the season, reaching the third round of the Eastbourne International and the semifinals in San Jose (both Premier-level events) and lost in the opening round at the remaining three Grand Slams.
+Collins won back-to-back main-draw matches at only two other tournaments the rest of the season, reaching the third round of the Eastbourne International and the semifinals in San Jose (both Premier-level events) and lost in the opening round at the remaining three Grand Slams.
 Nonetheless, she finished the year ranked No. 36 in the world, more than 100 spots above her previous best year-end ranking.